mcmilk/7-Zip-zstd/README.md

 This is the Github Page of 7-Zip ZS with support of additional Codecs.
 The library used therefore is located here: [Multithreading Library](https://github.com/mcmilk/zstdmt)

 You can install it in two ways:
-1. full setup with [ZStandard] additions within the GUI and an modified Explorer context menu
+1. full setup with additions within the GUI and an modified an Explorer context menu
 2. just the codec plugin, which goes to your existing 7-Zip installation

 ## Codec overview